devashish234073/word2vec_demo/README.md

 Run "word2vec_train.py" to train the model.

 Once trained run word2vec_run.py it will find similar words.
-The dimention of the vector is set in word2vec_train.py you can tweak that to change it.
+The dimention of the vector is set in word2vec_train.py you can tweak that and train again to change it.